DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

 ::

     3 - WL_CONNECTED
-    6 - WL_DISCONNECTED
+    7 - WL_DISCONNECTED

 Basing on this example, when running above code, module is initially disconnected from the network and returns connection status ``6 - WL_DISCONNECTED``.
-It is also disconnected immediately after running ``WiFi.begin(ssid, password)``.
+It is also disconnected immediately after running ``WiFi.begin(ssid, passphrase)``.
 Then after about 3 seconds (basing on number of dots displayed every 500ms), it finally gets connected returning status ``3 - WL_CONNECTED``.

 SSID
 ^^^^